-Welcome to the Deltex Medical CardioQ-ODM+/CardioQ-ODMTM Workbook.
-This workbook is designed to introduce the user to oesophageal Doppler monitoring using the CardioQ-ODM+/CardioQ-ODM.
+Welcome to the Deltex Medical ODM+ Workbook.
+This workbook is designed to introduce the user to oesophageal Doppler monitoring using the ODM+ (also known as CardioQ-ODM+).

-Fluid management using the CardioQ-ODM+/CardioQ-ODM is used in operating theatres and intensive care units and has been shown to reduce patient complications and length of stay, as it allows for rapid assessment and early intervention (including the use of inotropes and vasoactive drugs) of a patients haemodynamic status.
-The CardioQ-ODM+/CardioQ-ODM is easy and quick to set up, and therefore monitoring can start early, thus promoting a fuller, faster recovery.
+Fluid management using the ODM+ is used in operating theatres and intensive care units and has been shown to reduce patient complications and length of stay, as it allows for rapid assessment and early intervention (including the use of inotropes and vasoactive drugs) of a patient's haemodynamic status.
+The ODM+ is easy and quick to set up, and therefore monitoring can start early, thus promoting a fuller, faster recovery.